trane-project/mantra-miner/README.md

 means that most of the people who ever benefit from Trane will never contribute back to the project, neither with money nor code nor educational materials.

-As a symbolic mean to allow users to contribute back to the project, I settled on the idea of having Trane "recite" mantras while it runs.
+As a symbolic way to allow users to contribute back to the project, I settled on the idea of having Trane "recite" mantras while it runs.
 The mantra chosen for Trane is the mantra of Tara Sarasvati, the manifestation of Tara most closely associated with music and learning.
 Given that Trane was created to help me practice music, I think the mantra is quite appropriate.